dimarconicola/storiellai/readme.md

     *   It plays the pre-recorded narration audio file for the selected story.
     *   `pygame` is used for audio mixing and playback.
 4.  **Button Control:** A single button allows the child to play/pause the current story or initiate a shutdown.
-5.  **LED Feedback:** The button's LED provides visual feedback (e.g., pulsing when ready, solid when playing).
+5.  **LED Feedback:** The button\'s LED provides visual feedback (e.g., pulsing when ready, solid when playing).
 6.  **Modular Design:** The codebase is now modular, with utility functions and configuration constants moved to dedicated modules for better maintainability.
+7.  **Battery Management:** The system monitors battery voltage via an MCP3008 ADC.
+It provides a low battery warning (e.g., specific LED pattern) and can initiate a safe shutdown if the battery level becomes critical.
+The `hardware/hal.py` module includes logic to use a real ADC on a Raspberry Pi or a mock ADC for development on other systems (like macOS).

 ---